teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/classes/README.md

 }
 ```

-When we implement methods outside a class we use the **scope resolution :: operator**.
+When we implement methods outside a class declaration we use the
+**scope resolution :: operator**.

 All the member functions defined inside the class declaration are by default
 **inline**, but we can also make any non-class function inline by using keyword
 `inline` with them.
-Inline functions are actual functions, which are copied everywhere during compilation,
+Inline functions are actual functions, which are copied everywhere during compilation, like pre-processor macro, so the overhead of function calling
-like pre-processor macro, so the overhead of function calling is reduced.
+is reduced.

+The **const keyword** can be used in various contexts in C++, but in the
+context of member functions, it serves a specific purpose related to
+const-correctness.
+**Const-correctness** ensures that functions that are not supposed to modify
+the state of an object are explicitly marked, enhancing code safety and readability.

+* `int Date::day() const`: Indicates that the `day()` member function is
+    a **constant member function**.
+Specifically, it promises not to modify
+    any member variables of the `Date` object (unless those members are marked
+    as mutable).

+* `void Date::day(const int day)`: This marks the parameter day as a constant
+    within the function, meaning that within the function body, **we cannot
+    modify the value of `day`**.

 To create **Objects** (instances of a class), we define variables of this type.
 Note that the methods can be called directly on these instances using the